William Ramsay: Career

 William Ramsay formed pyridine in 1876 from acetylene and hydrogen cyanide in an iron-tube furnace in what was the first synthesis of a heteroaromatic compound.

 In 1887, he succeeded Alexander Williamson as the chair of Chemistry at University College London (UCL).
 It was here at UCL that his most celebrated discoveries were made.
 As early as 1885–1890, he published several notable papers on the oxides of nitrogen, developing the skills that he needed for his subsequent work.

 On the evening of 19 April 1894, Ramsay attended a lecture given by Lord Rayleigh.
 Rayleigh had noticed a discrepancy between the density of nitrogen made by chemical synthesis and nitrogen isolated from the air by removal of the other known components.
 After a short conversation, he and Ramsay decided to investigate this.
 In August Ramsay told Rayleigh he had isolated a new, heavy component of air, which did not appear to have any chemical reactivity.
 He named this inert gas "argon", from the Greek word meaning "lazy".
 In the following years, working with Morris Travers, he discovered neon, krypton, and xenon.
 He also isolated helium, which had only been observed in the spectrum of the sun, and had not previously been found on earth.
 In 1910 he isolated and characterised radon.

 During 1893–1902, Ramsay collaborated with Emily Aston, a British chemist, in experiments on mineral analysis and atomic weight determination.
 Their work included publications on the molecular surface energies of mixtures of non-associating liquids.

+Ramsay was elected an International Member of the American Philosophical Society in 1899.

 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1902 Coronation Honours list published on 26 June 1902, and invested as such by King Edward VII at Buckingham Palace on 24 October 1902.

 In 1904, Ramsay received the Nobel Prize in Chemistry.

+That same year, he was elected an International Member of the United States National Academy of Sciences.
 Ramsay's standing among scientists led him to become an adviser to the Indian Institute of Science.
 He suggested Bangalore as the location for the institute.

 Ramsay endorsed the Industrial and Engineering Trust Ltd., a company that claimed it could extract gold from seawater, in 1905.
 It bought property on the English coast to begin its secret process.
 The company never produced any gold.

 Ramsay was the president of the British Association in 1911–1912.